chand17/Unity-FlagCreator/README.md

 # Unity-FlagCreator
-A In-Game Tool to Allow the Player Create Their Own Flags/Emblems to be Used in Game.
+An In-Game Tool to Allow the Player to Create Their Own Flags/Emblems.